PrashantBhusewar/Sign-Language-Detection/README.md

 One can build a model based on deep-learning Computer Vision to overcome this barrier.
 A model can be trained to recognize different gestures of sign language and translate them into English.
 This will help a lot of people in communicating and conversing with deaf and dumb people.
 This is an object detection solution which can detect various sign language activity.

+## *Scope of Application*

+A sign Language recognition system could be used at reception desks or during video conferences to allow signing people to speak with people who don't know Sign Language.

+## *Cost Involved*
+- Model Training Cost
+- Model Storing Cost
+- Deployment Cost

 ## *Tech Stack Used*
 - Python
 - Flask